MaddyGuthridge/1531-template/README.md

 ## Differences to 1531

 * In COMP1531, dependency versions are pinned to known-good versions to help avoid malware.
-However, this is not sustainable for real-world projects (your projects need to get their dependencies updated to ensure they remain secure and bug-free).
-I've set up Dependabot, which should help you keep your projects up-to-date.
-Each month, it'll open merge requests to update dependencies.
+However, this is not sustainable for real-world projects, as you'll need to ensure your code remains secure.
+* As such, I've set up Dependabot, which will automatically open merge requests with dependency updates.
 * The `config.json` file is configured slightly differently to prevent code duplication between the server and tests.
 * Errors are thrown in the test suite in response to particular status codes.
-As such, you will need to use `expect(() => fn()).toThrow(SomeErrorType)`.
+As such, you will need to use `expect(() => fn()).toThrow(SomeErrorType)` to expect an error.
+Some simple error types are provided.
+* The default branch is named `main` rather than `master` (this is the more-modern default).

 ## Where to from here?